Resume your British nationality

 - your passport, or certificate of naturalisation or registration for your current citizenship or nationality

 - an official letter or statement from the country you’re currently a citizen or national of saying that if you had not given up your British citizenship you’d have lost or failed to get your current citizenship or nationality

-If you gave up United Kingdom and Colonies citizenship you’ll also need to send:
+If you gave up United Kingdom and Colonies citizenship you’ll also need to provide:

 - the birth, naturalisation or registration certificate of the person you have the connection to the UK with, and evidence of your relationship to that person, for example a birth, marriage or civil partnership certificate

 - evidence that you gave up citizenship because you believed you’d be deprived of your citizenship of a Commonwealth country unless you did so - this should be a separate letter explaining this plus any supporting documents